 This is a data field in the Header Section of a contact page.
 It is used to assign a CM/Track profile to a contact.
 If your company does not use CM/Track, you can ignore this field.
-Please see the CM/Track section for further information: Configuring CM/Track V1 for Your Customers and Configuring CM/Track V2 for Your Customers.
+Please see Configuring CM/Track for Your Customers for further information.